goliao/money_movement_reading_list/README.md

 # Reading list on payments and banking
-A reading list on cross-border payment, money movement, and banking
+A reading/podast list on cross-border payment, money movement, and banking

 **Cross-border payments basics**